 Hire help: Many people did not have organization modeled or taught to them.
 Others have such big or busy lives that they become overwhelmed and suddenly things at home or in the office are out of balance and they “can’t see the forest for the trees.”
-As with my two clients, an outside expert can identify the problem areas and untangle things to create an orderly clean slate from which to refocus.
+As with the two clients mentioned above, an outside expert can identify the problem areas and untangle things to create an orderly clean slate from which to refocus.
 Most importantly, an organizer should transfer the learning so that order can be maintained long after they leave.

 Refine: After a while, things that we’ve learned leading to our good habits and routines become very personal.
 We tweak and refine things to make them uniquely ours and, in that way, they really become second nature.
 An obvious example is our California food and nutritional preferences—it’s a national joke that we are particularly obnoxious with our vegan or gluten free or paleo eating habits.
 Yet, when something makes you feel and look good, there’s high motivation to stick with it despite irritating your family or your waiter.